awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Parallel queries – When you create a new Aurora PostgreSQL version 2\.0 instance, parallel queries are enabled for the `default.postgres10` parameter group\.
 The parameter `max_parallel_workers_per_gather` is set to 2 by default, but you can modify it to support your specific workload requirements\.

 1. Fixed a bug whereby read nodes may crash following a specific type of free space change from the write node\.

+## Version 1\.9, compatible with PostgreSQL 9\.6\.19<a name="AuroraPostgreSQL.Updates.20180305.19"></a>

+This version of Aurora PostgreSQL is compatible with PostgreSQL 9\.6\.19\.
+For more information about the improvements in release 9\.6\.19, see [ PostgreSQL release 9\.6\.19](https://www.postgresql.org/docs/9.6/release-9-6-19.html)\.

+### Version 1\.9\.0<a name="AuroraPostgreSQL.Updates.20180305.190"></a>

+**Critical stability enhancements**
++ None

+**High priority stability enhancements**

+1. Backported a fix for the PostgreSQL community security issues CVE\-2020\-25694, CVE\-2020\-25695, and CVE\-2020\-25696\.

+1. Fixed a bug in Aurora PostgreSQL replication that might result in the following error message: ERROR: MultiXactId nnnn has not been created yet \-\- apparent wraparound

+**Additional improvements and enhancements**

+1. Aurora PostgreSQL now avoids falling behind on a read node that occurred when the backend blocked writing to the database client\.

+1. Fixed a bug that in rare cases caused a brief period of unavailability on a read replica when the storage volume grew\.

+1. Fixed a bug when creating a database that could return the following error: ERROR: could not create directory on local disk

+1. Fixed a bug in the `GiST` index that could result in an out of memory condition after promoting an Aurora read replica\.

+1. Fixed a bug related to replication when Aurora PostgreSQL is acting as a physical replica of an RDS PostgreSQL instance that uses `GiST` indexes\.
+In rare cases, this bug caused a brief period of unavailability after promoting the Aurora cluster\.

 ## Version 1\.8, compatible with PostgreSQL 9\.6\.18<a name="AuroraPostgreSQL.Updates.20180305.18"></a>